A definition of each deduction is listed below. If you need further assistance in properly

 Interest on Certain Investments, Loans, and/or Obligations

 Interest received on investments or loans primarily secured by first mortgages or trust deeds on nontransient residential properties.
 Interest received on obligations of the state of Washington, its political subdivisions, and municipal corporations.
 Interest received on direct obligations of the federal government.
 (Interest attributable to loans or other financial obligations on which the federal government is merely a guarantor or insurer does not qualify.)
-WAC 458-20-146; 458-20-14601
+WAC 458-20-146; WAC 458-20-14601

 Interstate and Foreign Sales

-Goods sold and delivered to customers outside of Washington or transportation of persons or goods across state or international boundaries.
-Documentation is necessary.
-Note: Manufacturers and extractors who sell outside of Washington must report under manufacturing [03], or extracting classifications [16]; this deduction is not valid for those classifications.
-Service providers must physically render the service outside state boundaries.
-WAC 458-20-193; 458-20-193C; 458-20-194
+Note: Manufacturers and extractors who sell outside of Washington must report under manufacturing [07], or extracting classifications [16]; this deduction is not valid for those classifications.
+WAC 458-20-193; 458-20-193C

 Low Density/Wholesale Power Costs